puppetlabs/SplunkAppforPuppetEnterprise/README.md

 ### Installation steps

-[FIXME:]
+1. Install and set up the [Add-on](https://github.com/puppetlabs/SplunkTAforPuppetEnterprise/)
+1. Install this App into Splunk

 ## Version history

 ### Version 2.0

 - Support for Multiple Versions of Puppet Enterprise
 - Rewrite of the Factor Pull, Customer Merge Dict Feature to Only Pull certain facts.
 - Added PE Metrics for MQ
 - Added Compiliation Timing
 - Filter for Multiple Version of Puppet Enterprise